TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 Illegal instruction
 ```

 As we can see in this node the blastp is not working. **Particularly in node cn-3 and cn-2, old nodes, module command shows multiple issues.** In that case we can use the singularity container.
 Singularity is a container platform.
-It allows you to create and run containers that package up pieces of software in a way that is portable and reproducible.
+It allows you to create and run "containers" that package up pieces of software in a way that is portable and reproducible.
 Singularity can works in all nodes.
 For more information please read the [Introduction to Singularity](https://sylabs.io/guides/3.7/user-guide/introduction.html) Read the Docs.

 Let's take a look into this singularity: